50 Things Everyone Should Do Before They’re 50

 Organize your closet

 It’s true that no one sees the inside of your closet but you.
 However, doing a regular and thorough de-junking is as good for your soul as it is for your space.
 Have a hard time saying good-bye to things?
 Check out the KonMari method as detailed in The Life-Changing Magic of Tidying Up.
 It feels a little silly at first thanking your socks for their faithful service before chucking them in the trash, but it really does help you let go of things that served their purpose.
-Here are 10 unnecessary items you can chuck right now guilt-free.
+Here are 50 everyday habits that can make you look younger.

 Make a budget